Lithuania passes new asylum laws to deter migrants | DW | 13.07.2021

 The bill allows for the detention of asylum seekers and curbs migrants' right to appeal.
-Lithuania claims neighboring Belarus are using migrants as a "weapon."
+Lithuania claims neighboring Belarus is using migrants as a "weapon."

 Lithuania on Tuesday approved the mass detention of migrants and restricted their right of appeal.

-The new legislation is intended to deter high numbers crossing Lithuania's border with Belarus.
+The new legislation is intended to deter high numbers of asylum seekers crossing Lithuania's border with Belarus.

 A total of 84 lawmakers in parliament supported the bill, with one against and 5 abstentions.